Polish senators question cyber experts in hacking inquiry

 Bosacki said one of the probe's aims will be to determine whether the hacking of Brejza’s phone altered the outcome of the 2019 election, arguing that a state in which secret services have an influence on the election process ceases to be a democracy.

-Still, only the Sejm, whose roles include supervising the government, can launch an inquiry with full investigative powers, including calling witnesses.
+Still, only the Sejm can launch an inquiry with full investigative powers, including calling witnesses.
 The Senate can invite witnesses but not require them to appear.
-Law and Justice senators voted against establishing the committee and refused to accept seats they were offered on it.
+Law and Justice senators voted against establishing the senate committee and refused to accept seats on it.

-Bosacki concluded Monday's two-hour questioning of the two witnesses by saying it was a good start to clarifying the “aggressive” use of Pegasus technology against a senator and two others.
+Bosacki concluded Monday's two-hour questioning of the two witnesses by saying it was a good beginning in their attempt to clarify the “aggressive” use of Pegasus technology against a senator and two others.

+But a third witness who was scheduled to testify — a Polish professor and cybersecurity expert — canceled two hours before the hearing, Bosacki said, “due to talks with his superiors, who strongly advised him not to do so.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.